reduxjs/redux/docs/recipes/WritingTests.md

 };
 ```

-Finally, we test that our middleware is calling the `getState`, `dispatch`, and `next` functions at the right time.
+We test that our middleware is calling the `getState`, `dispatch`, and `next` functions at the right time.

 ```js
 it(`passes through non-function action`, () => {